araknast/bird-dung-crab-spider/readme.md

 reality is diabolical.
 Because innocence is precious.
 Because they really did love you, after all.

-Most people, when asked "Why do you use Affero?" will offer vague answers full of words like "freedom", "community" and "open source".
+Most people, when asked "Why do you use Affero?" will offer answers full of words like "freedom", "community" and "open source".
 Sometimes it is because they truly belive these things.
 Often though, like our parents, it is because they know that you won't understand right now.
 They know that maybe you won't